Our Book of Remembrance is being digitised and will not be available until August. We’re sorry for any inconvenience.

 Following the service, the coffin is transferred to the crematory for the cremation to take place.
-Once the cremation has occurred, the cremated remains are what are commonly known as ashes.
+After the cremation, the cremated remains are what are commonly known as ashes.

 What happens to the cremated remains?

-Various options exist for the final resting place for cremated remains such as scattering, burial in a grave, placing in sanctum vaults or taking home.
-Your funeral director or crematorium staff are able to advise you of your options for you to give careful consideration.
+There are various options for the final resting place for cremated remains, such as scattering, burial in a grave, placing in sanctum vaults or taking home.
+Your funeral director or crematorium staff can discuss the options for you to consider.

 Is cremation more expensive than burials?

-No. Generally the cost of a burial is greater than the fee charged from cremation.
-Your funeral director or the crematorium staff are able to advise you on the available options and the costs for those options.
+No. Generally a burial costs more than the fee for cremation.
+Your funeral director or our crematorium staff can advise you on the available options and costs.

 Do any religious groups forbid cremation?